opensourcecobol/opensource-cobol/win32/readme.txt

               opensource COBOL
         http://www.osscons.jp/osscobol/

-This directory contains the project files and external libraries for Windows
+This directory contains the project files for Windows

 This package contains the following subdirectories: